0x80/isolate-package/README.md

 [lockfiles](#lockfiles).

-_Tip:_ If you can't use a lockfile I advise you to declare dependencies using absolute versions in your manifest files.
+_Tip:_ If you can't use a lockfile I advise you to declare dependencies using absolute versions in your package manifests.
 This doesn't prevent their dependencies from installing newer versions, but at least you minimize the risk of things breaking.